dvdthedev/python-logic/README.md

 # python-logic
-Some exercises to pratice what i'm learning in my Computer Sciente graduation.
+Some exercises to practice what i'm learning in my Computer Science college.